TheProlog/prolog-services-replace_content/README.md

 #### `#endpoints=(range)`

-Assigns the endpoints of the range within the source `#content` which is to be replaced by the replacement content.
+Assigns the endpoints of the range within the source `#content` which is to be replaced by the re­placement content.
 Can be either an integer (specifying the ending endpoint, where the starting endpoint is set to zero, the beginning of the string) or a range of non-negative integers.
-If the specified value is invalid (either because it is not a valid range of non-negative integers or because the ending endpoint exceeds the length of the `#content` when `#convert` is called), will default to `(-1..-1)`.
+If the speci­fied value is invalid (either because it is not a valid range of non-negative integers or because the ending endpoint exceeds the length of the `#content` when `#convert` is called), will default to `(-1..-1)` and cause an error to be reported (see `#errors`, below).

 #### `#replacement`

 Returns the content string specified to replace the existing content within the endpoints, specified by either `#initialize` or `#replacement=`.
-This will be either HTML or Markdown, as specified to either of those two methods.
-(Using its HTML-converted value in the `#convert` method will not affect the attribute's value if it was assigned as Markdown.)
+This is guaranteed to be either an empty string or a valid HTML string.

 #### `#replacement=(str)`

-Specifies content, either as Markdown or as HTML, whose HTML equivalent will be used to replace an existing range of content by a successful call to `#convert`.
-Assigning to this, or any of the other attributes, will trigger an error condition (see `#convert` and/or `#errors` for details).
+Specifies content, as an HTML string, that will be used to replace an existing range of content by a successful call to `#convert`.
+Assigning to this, or any of the other attributes and then calling `#converted_content` without first calling `#convert` will report an error (see `#convert` and/or `#errors` for details).

+If a string without HTML tags is specified, then it will be used literally; if replacing the content between the endpoints with that replacement string results in invalid HTML, then that also will cause an error to be reported.

 The default value is the empty string.